Search

-By Leo van der westhuijzen
+By Leo van der Westhuijzen

 In recent years, the Financial Conduct Authority (FCA) has taken significant steps to make Environmental, Social, and Governance (ESG) issues a priority.
 The regulator has also confirmed its ambition to provide detail and granularity on its long-term objectives, priorities, success measures, and performance indicators under each of the E, S, and G dimensions.

 The fundamental concepts that underpin ESG are not new, providing an overarching framework through which stakeholders can consider a company’s impact and dependencies on the environment and society, guided by the quality and robustness of good corporate governance.
-The standards related to ESG, however, are currently a patchwork endeavour, growing ever more complex, as the conversation moves from the periphery to the boardroom.
+The standards related to ESG, however, are currently a patchwork endeavor, growing ever more complex, as the conversation moves from the periphery to the boardroom.

 Consistent with its statutory objectives, the FCA is targeting potential harm to market integrity and consumers as companies and firms adapt to the unfolding ESG landscape.
 The 2021-22 FCA Business Plan highlights a range of ESG-related outcomes it wants to achieve, including high-quality climate and wider sustainability-related disclosures for in-scope firms.
 The FCA has also appointed a new director of ESG with a mandate to embed ESG considerations across the organisation.